nicolaschotard/stackyter/README.rst

 ==================

-An option used on the command line will always overwrite the content of the configuration file for the same option, if it exists.
+An option used on the command line will always overwrite the content of the configuration file for the same option, if defined.
 See the next section for a description on how to use the configuration file.
 Available options are::